monero-ecosystem/promo-video/ring_signatures.md

 The digital signature is made up of the actual signer combined with non-signers to form a "ring," where all members are equal and valid.
 The actual signer is a one-time spend key that corresponds with an output being spent from the sender's wallet.
 The non-signers are past transaction outputs pulled from the blockchain, which act as decoys.
-The real output and the decoy outputs together make up the inputs of a transaction.
+These outputs together make up the inputs of a transaction.
-To a third party, all of the inputs appear equally likely to be the real output being spent in the transaction.
+To a third party, all of the inputs appear equally likely to be the output being spent in the transaction.
 This feature helps the sender hide the origin of the transaction, by making all inputs indistinguishable from each other.

 You may now be asking yourself, "if there is no way for a third party to verify which output is being spent, what would prevent someone from spending the same output twice?"
 This potential issue is addressed by the use of “key images.”
-A key image is a cryptographic key derived from the real output and is made part of every ring signature transaction.
+A key image is a cryptographic key derived from an output being spent and is made part of every ring signature transaction.
 There can exist only one key image for each output on the blockchain, yet due to its cryptographic properties, it is not possible to determine which output created which key image.
 A list of all used key images are maintained in the blockchain, enabling miners to verify that no Monero are spent twice.